mehedi-sharif/soulspring/content/how-it-works.md

       within the body, restoring and strengthening the natural healing capacity of the body's cells and organs.
 Additionally, emotional-mental harmonization, self-therapy and integration programs may also be included in your therapy plan.
-  - title: Harmonization & Awareness
+  - title: Revisit and Assess
     image: images/power-of-biological-medicine/05.svg
-    description: We begin by understanding the cause rather than the symptoms.
-Accounting for stressors, toxins, and source of dysregulation & imbalance, we identify and isolate the cause.
+    description: As your wellness partner, it is important for us to stay in touch.
+      A personalized follow-up consultation will be scheduled for you to revisit and assess your progress mid-journey and make any necessary adjustments to your therapy plan.
 world_of_wellbeing:
   enable: true
   title: A Whole New World of Well-Being